Pet Adoption Network

-PAN thanks the Petco Foundation and the customers at the Albany and Corvallis Petco stores for the roundup donations during the Breeds in Need.fundraiser.
-These funds were used to pay for a cancerous tumor removal for Cyrus - our eldest pit bull in foster.
+PAN thanks the Petco Foundation and the customers at the Albany and Corvallis Petco stores for the roundup donations during the 2014 Spring-A-Pet.fundraiser.
+These funds were used to pay for medical expenses.
 Thank you very much!!!

 PAN has just started participating with iGive